-3.1 | Defining trophic groups in the European metaweb of tetrapods' trophic interactions
+244 Defining trophic groups in the European metaweb of tetrapods' trophic 245 interactions

-Based on the ICL criterion, the SBM partitioned the European metaweb into 46 groups (Figure S2).
-A qualitative examination of the partitioning suggested that groups were homogenous in terms of taxonomy, trophic level and the degree of generalism of the species within them (Figure 1; Figure S2).
+Based on the ICL criterion, the SBM partitioned the European metaweb into 46 groups (Fig. S2).
+A qualitative examination of the partitioning suggested that groups were homogenous in terms of taxonomy, trophic level and the degree of generalism of the species within them (Fig. 1 & S2).
 We organized the 46 trophic groups within four trophic levels to visualize the flow of biomass, from herbivores to intermediate consumers, mesopredators and finally top predators.

-The outlying mean index revealed that specific traits strongly explained the trophic groups (Figure 2).
-The first component was primarily driven by the feeding behaviour and the diet of species, with secondary consumers and carnivores (e.g. hunters) belonging to different trophic groups than herbivore species (e.g. grazers and browsers), consistent with the organization of the trophic groups into the aforementioned trophic levels.
+The Outlying Mean Index revealed that specific traits strongly explained the trophic groups (Fig. 2).
+The first component was primarily driven by the feeding behaviour and diet of species, with secondary consumers and carnivores (e.g. hunters) belonging to different trophic groups than herbivore species (e.g. grazers and browsers), consistent with the organization of the trophic groups into the aforementioned trophic levels.
 The second component was driven by the activity time and the nesting habitat of species, with diurnal species separated from nocturnal species in these trophic groups, meaning that the time of activity determines the types of prey or predator of a species, and species nesting in aquatic habitat belonging to different trophic groups than species nesting in terrestrial habitat.
 This second component especially structured the trophic groups within intermediate and basal trophic levels.

-Mapping trophic diversity across Europe
+40 261 Mapping trophic diversity across Europe 41